mdunisch/node-imageshack/README.md

 ## License

-Form-Data is licensed under the MIT license.
+node-imageshack is licensed under the MIT license.